 “This thigh tissue has an excellent blood supply,” explains Dr. Fritz.
 “Bringing healthy tissue into the surgical site with its own blood supply protects underlying bone and surrounding tissue from the effects of radiation therapy.
 I use enough volume of material to create normal contour of the forehead and eye and to ensure that eye closure and function remains normal.”

-Next, Evan began treatment in Cleveland Clinic Cancer Center with Dr. Joshi and medical oncologist David Adelstein, MD.
+Next, Evan began treatment in Cleveland Clinic Cancer Center with the radiation oncology team and medical oncologist David Adelstein, MD.
 About two weeks after his surgery, Evan began radiation therapy to his forehead and the lymph node system in his neck.
 His oncology team also recommended immunotherapy in conjunction with radiation.

 Neither radiation nor chemotherapy, the immunotherapy treatment involved injections of an antibody that targets only cancer cells.
 Evan returned to Cleveland Clinic Cancer Center every two weeks for eighteen weeks, receiving six immunotherapy treatments.
 He tolerated all of his cancer treatment well.
 He even felt up to flying to Florida (where he resides when not on his farm in Alliance, Ohio) a couple of times to spend time with his wife Sue.